Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-05-12** : 🔥 ***Support for Fluently-XL-v3-Lightning*** 🔥 > Adding support for model  [fluently/Fluently-XL-v3-Lightning](https://huggingface.co/fluently/Fluently-XL-v3-Lightning) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
+This model is a Lightning (4-6 steps) variant from the Fluently model family.

   * 🆕 **2024-05-09** : 🔥 ***Support for ColorfulXL-Lightning*** 🔥 > Adding support for model  [ColorfulXL-Lightning](https://huggingface.co/ColorfulXL-Lightning) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
 This is a versatile SDXL model that only require 2, 4 or 8 steps inferences to produce nice results.

   * 🆕 **2024-05-07** : 🔥 ***Support for Fluently-XL-v4*** 🔥 > Adding support for model  [fluently/Fluently-XL-v4](https://huggingface.co/fluently/Fluently-XL-v4) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
 This model simply pretends to be the best SDXL model around.
 Best or not, it indeed produces highly qualitative contents.
 Really worth the try.